clebin/SpectrumAssetMaker/README.md

 On the command line, run:

-> php SpectrumAssetMaker.php

-## Read a JSON configuration file:

-**--config=**[path to JSON config file]
+> php SpectrumAssetMaker.php --config=[path to JSON config file]

-The tool can be configured to generate all supported assets associated with a project - sprites, tilemaps, graphics etc - in one pass, simplifying the build process.
+All assets associated with a project with a project - sprites, tilemaps, graphics etc - are specified in the JSON config file.
+These are created in one pass, simplifying the build process.

+You can pass '--section=[section name]' to only create assets of a particular type as specified in the JSON file.

+**Example:**

+> php SpectrumAssetMaker.php --config=config-assets.json --section=sprite

 #### create-assets-list

-If the 'create-assets-list' settings, the tool will create an 'assets.lst' file in the specified output folder containing file-paths for all the generated assets.
+If the 'create-assets-list' setting is used, the tool will create an 'assets.lst' file in the specified output folder containing file-paths for all the generated assets.
 You can add this file to your project settings with '@output-folder/assets.lst' to include the assets as part of your build.

 You can exclude individual assets from the LST file using by setting 'add-to-assets-list' to false in the asset's JSON section.

 #### binary-format

 Some Spectrum Next assets can be stored in different binary formats, eg. palettes can be 1 or 2 bytes per colour, and sprites can be 4-bit or 8-bit per-pixel.
-This is set using the 'binary-format' option (see example JSON)
+This is set using the 'binary-format' option (see example JSON for usage)

 ### create-binary-reference-file